CWEzio/Notes/c++/cmake.md

 - `set(_my_list A B C)` with `message("${_my_list}")` would give `A;B;C`
 - `set(_my_list "A" "B" "C")` with `message("${_my_list}")` would give `A;B;C`
 - `set(_my_list "A" "B" "C")` with `message(${_my_list})` would give `ABC`

-## Choose generator
-- Use `cmake --help` to see a list of avaliable generator
-- Use `cmake -G "Ninja" /path/to/source` to choose `Ninja` as the build system
-- Use `cmake -G "Unix Makefiles" /path/to/source` to choose `make` as the build system
-> Usually `Ninja` is faster, especially in incremental build.
-So why not choose `Ninja`
-- Use `cmake --build /path/to/source` to automatically choose the correct build system and build the program.

 ## custom target that copy certain files in src to build
 ```c